PoeBlu/lono/docs/_docs/configsets/variables.md

 1. configs/ec2/configsets/variables.rb - global for all configsets used in the ec2 blueprint
 2. configs/ec2/configsets/httpd/variables.rb - specific only to the httpd configset

-It is recommended that you override configset variables specfically for each configset.
+It is recommended that you override configset variables specifically for each configset.
 Example:

 configs/ec2/configsets/httpd/variables.rb